 Zoë Polk is the Executive Director of the East Bay Community Law Center (EBCLC).
-EBCLC is one of the Bay Area’s largest and most effective legal service providers and educational clinics.
 As Executive Director, Zoë leads EBCLC’s efforts to provide client-centered, holistic legal advocacy, dismantle structural racism and build a resilient and healthy community.
-Zoë took the helm of EBCLC in January 2020, becoming the fourth executive director in the organization’s 32-year history.
+Zoë took the helm of EBCLC in January 2020, proudly joining the organization’s legacy of Black women executive directors

-Zoë’s motivation to achieve racial equity is rooted in her own lived experience as Black, cis, queer woman and navigating the intersections of those identities.
+Zoë’s motivation to achieve racial justice is rooted in her own lived experience as a Black, cis, queer woman and navigating the intersections of those identities.
 She is committed to fighting the impact of decades of race neutral public policies, which were supposed to undo the harm of racism but only further impoverished communities of color.
-Throughout her career, she has prioritized opportunities to use the law as a tool to address the legacy of centuries of racism in employment, neighborhoods, schools and the criminal justice system.

-At EBCLC, Zoë leads a team of 80+ staff members in serving 8,000+ clients per year to reimagine justice and advance systemic policy change.
-She serves as a Berkeley Law faculty member overseeing the training of 150+ students each year through EBCLC’s eight teaching clinics: the Clean Slate/Reentry Legal Services Clinic, the Community Economic Justice Clinic, the Consumer Justice Clinic, the Education Advocacy Clinic, the Health & Welfare Clinic, the Housing Clinic, the Immigration Clinic, and the Youth Defender Clinic.
+At EBCLC, Zoë leads a team of 80+ staff members in serving 4,000+ clients per year to reimagine justice and advance systemic policy change.
+She also serves as a Berkeley Law faculty member overseeing the racial justice clinical training of 100+ students each year through EBCLC’s eight teaching clinics.
+At the law school, she teaches a seminar on Women of Color Centered Legal Services.